laginha/yard/docs/fields.md

 ## Instance methods in fields

-*Fields* elements of type string can also indicate instance methods, as long as they are callable with no arguments besides instance.
+*Fields* elements of type string can also indicate instance methods.
 This is a good way to include data into the JSON response which can't be specified directly through model's attributes.

 <pre>
 class Book(models.Model):